PythonRSAS/pythonrsas.github.io/_posts/2019-7-03-2-GroupBy-Processing.md

     put '=========================================';
  run;
 ```
-In general, SAS By Group processing is established with either <span class="coding">PROC SORT</span> or an ORDER BY statement in <span class="coding">PROC SQL</span>.
-For Data step processing when a BY statement is encountered, SAS creates the automatic variables first.<by_variable> and last.<by_variable> to permit truth testing to control logic by identifying observations as first or last in the by group.
-The statement fragment:
+In general, SAS By Group processing is established with either <span class="coding">PROC SORT</span> or an <span class='coding'>ORDER BY</span> statement in <span class="coding">PROC SQL</span>.

+For Data step processing when a <span class='coding'>BY</span> statement is encountered, SAS creates the automatic variables <span class='coding'>first.by_variable</span> and <span class='coding'>last.by_variable</span> to permit truth testing to control logic by identifying observations as first or last in the by group.
-if first.district then

-is a truth test with an implied Boolean evaluation of 0 for false and 1 for true.
-In our example, the statement above can be also be written as:

-if first.distrct = 1 then

-Similarly, pandas provisions the first and last methods for the groupby object as illustrated in the following example, Return First and Last Rows from GroupBy returns the first and last row respectively for each group.
+Similarly, pandas provisions the <span class='coding'>first</span> and <span class='coding'>last</span> methods for the groupby object as illustrated in the following example, "Return First and Last Rows from GroupBy" returns the first and last row respectively for each group.

 <div class="code-head"><span>code</span> Return First and Last Rows from GroupBy.py</div>